 LockJudge is a website run by lockpickers, the website uses the information from the lockpicking community to help consumers make a good choice when purchasing security products.

-We put a lot of time and effort into researching all our locks and security products so that noting we recommend is of low security.
+We put a lot of time and effort into researching all security products so that only recommend the best.

 We use information from trusted organizations like Sold Secure, StichtingART, and the European CEN as one of the metrics that we use to choose the locks we recommend.